Master of Science in Finance (MSF) Admission & Application Process

-Boca Raton Campus and Global Online Campus Fall 2023: Click HERE to access/return to the Supplemental ApplicationWhile there is not a specific end date to apply, the Executive Education department recommends submission of applications by early July for the Fall semester, mid-November for the Spring semester, and late April for the Summer semester.
+Boca Raton Campus and Online Spring 2024: Click HERE to access/return to the Supplemental ApplicationWhile there is not a specific end date to apply, the Executive Education department recommends submission of applications by early July for the Fall semester, mid-November for the Spring semester, and late April for the Summer semester.
 The Executive Education programs are on a rolling admission cycle, and qualified candidates may be considered for admission until the program start date or deferred to the subsequent term/semester.
 Applicants are encouraged to apply as early as possible to secure admission into the program.

 Item 1: Submit Current Resume

 Current resume with three academic or professional references on last page including: reference name, title, company, contact information.

 Item 2: Submit Unofficial Transcript(s) or Unofficial Transcript Evaluation

 Upload your unofficial transcript(s) from your bachelor’s program or transcript evaluation (this step is NOT required for FAU graduates).
 If you only have an official copy of your transcripts or evaluation, please mail them to our office (listed below).
 Graduates of a foreign college who have completed an academic program equivalent to a U.S. bachelor's degree are required to submit a course-by-course and GPA evaluation from a foreign credentials evaluation service that is a member of NACES.